U.S. envoy meets India's Modi, signalling end of boycott

 | GANDHINAGAR, India

-The U.S. Ambassador to India, Nancy Powell, met opposition leader Narendra Modi on Thursday at his residence in Gandhinagar, the capital of Gujarat state, where he is chief minister.
+The U.S. Ambassador to India, Nancy Powell, met opposition leader Narendra Modi at his residence in Gandhinagar, the capital of Gujarat state, where he is chief minister.

 The U.S. embassy characterised the meeting as part of its "outreach" to leaders of India's main political parties before elections, which are due by May.